zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-provision/adb-provision.md

-# Provision Autonomous Database (ADW and ATP)
+# Provision an Autonomous Database (ADW and ATP)

 ## Introduction

 This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
 In this lab, you provision a new ADW instance.

-*Note: While this lab uses ADW, the steps are identical for creating and connecting to an ATP database.*
+*Note: While this lab uses ADW, the steps are identical for creating an ATP database.*

 Estimated time: 5 minutes